Challenge

 Library Page - Culturally Integrated Lesson

-• The “Pickup where you left” feature allows users to seamlessly resume their learning from where they left off previously
+• Pickup where you left off feature: Allows users to seamlessly resume their learning

 Practice Page - Interactive & Challenging Practices

-The practice page features personalized challenges and progress tracking to provide a gamified learning experience
+Features personalized challenges and progress tracking to provide a gamified learning experience

 • Users can complete daily exercises, review vocabulary & reading exercises, and access old tests